Holly Cassin

 These letters are a demand for payment which shows that you are serious about collecting the debt due to you.
 These are often a cost effective first step in debt recovery.

-A statutory demand is a legal demand notice served under the Companies Act 1993.
-These can only be served on a company where a debt is greater than $1,000, and where no genuine dispute has been raised by the debtor regarding the debt.
+A statutory demand is a legal notice served under the Companies Act 1993.
+It can only be served on a company where a debt is greater than $1,000, and where no genuine dispute has been raised by the debtor regarding the debt.

-If a dispute has been raised in respect of an invoice, general debt recovery proceedings can still be filed in the District Court, or if the debt is less than $15,000 your claim may be eligible for the Disputes Tribunal.
-Whilst lawyers can not appear in the Disputes Tribunal, we regularly assist clients in preparing their applications and for the hearing.
+If a dispute has been raised regarding an invoice, general debt recovery proceedings can be filed in the District Court, or if the debt is less than $30,000 your claim may be eligible for the Disputes Tribunal.
+Whilst lawyers cannot appear in the Disputes Tribunal, we regularly assist clients in preparing their applications and for the hearing.

-Alternative options such as mediation or arbitration can be considered and written into your business’ terms and conditions.
+Alternative options such as mediation or arbitration can be considered and written into your business’s terms and conditions.

 The above points are intended as a high level overview of some factors to consider as part of a general review of your company’s security and accounts receivable management.
-If you would like to discuss any of the above, please contact our litigation team for more specific advice for your business.
+If you would like to discuss any of the above, please contact our insolvency and dispute resolution team for more specific advice for your business or assistance with recovery debts owed to you.